Italy's ILVA says faces closure over steel seizure

 Prosecutors suspect ILVA executives paid bribes to local politicians, officials and business people to hide the scale of the environmental disaster highlighted by a series of damning environmental reports.

-Emissions from the plant have been blamed for abnormally high levels of tumours and respiratory diseases in the region, prompting protests from local people faced with a seeming choice between jobs and health.
+Emissions from the plant have been blamed for abnormally high levels of tumors and respiratory diseases in the region, prompting protests from local people faced with a seeming choice between jobs and health.

 The government last month gave ILVA authorization to continue operations on condition that it cut emissions and cleaned up the plant.